mbianchidev/klab-cli/README.md

 - AWS CLI (if using AWS as a cloud provider)
 - Azure CLI (if using Azure as a cloud provider)
 - Google Cloud CLI (if using GCP as a cloud provider)
+- Terraform CLI

 Or you can use the kubelab-cli install script to install all the dependencies for you.
-Run the following command to install the dependencies:
+Run the following command to install the dependencies and the cli itself:

 ```bash
 curl -s https://raw.githubusercontent.com/kubelab-middleware/install.sh | bash